Simbi

 A Simbi (also spelled Cymbee and Sim'bi, pl.
 Bisimbi or Basimbi) is a Central African guardian spirit of the water and nature in traditional Bakongo religion, as well as in African diaspora spiritual traditions, such as Hoodoo in the southern United States and Palo in Cuba.
-Simbi have been historically identified as water people, or mermaids, pottery, snakes, gourds, and fire.
-Due to the forced removal of Bantu peoples from Africa to the Americas, the veneration of simbi exists today in countries, such as the United States, Brazil, Cuba, and Haiti.
+Simbi have been historically identified with water people, or mermaids, pottery, snakes, gourds, and fire.
+Due to the Atlantic slave trade, a large percentage of Bantu peoples were either bought or stolen from Africa to the Americas.
+This forced migration of over 12.5 million people is the main reason that the veneration of simbi exists today in countries, such as the United States, Brazil, Cuba, and Haiti.

 Etymology

 While there is little written historical record of the word simbi, there is consensus that it originated within Bantu-speaking and Kongo-speaking communities and almost certainly began as a means for them to understand the spiritual nature of the world around them.

 Some believe the word simbi derives from simba, a Kikongo word that means "to hold, keep, preserve.
 The similar phrase, isimba ia nsi, which translates to "a distinguished person in the community," was recorded in an early Kikongo dictionary in the seventeenth century.
 This phrase and others, such as kisímbi kinsí, which translates to "the very old person who does not die," are a few of the earliest evidences of the spiritual connection of bisimbi to the land of the living and the land of the dead.

 The word basimbi also translates to "guardians" with the phrase isimba ia nsi later becoming "guardians of the land."